 Carpet pythons are adaptable and live in different habitats, including rainforests, while others live in woodlands, grasslands, or rocky cliffs.
-They can live in an arid to temperate climates in Australia, New Guinea, the Bismarck Archipelago, and the northern Solomon Islands.
+They can live in arid to temperate climates in Australia, New Guinea, the Bismarck Archipelago, and the northern Solomon Islands.

-The carpet python is an expert climber, so it’s not unusual to find them wrapped around tree branches, fences, and even in houses.
-They are active snakes that move around within their habitat and can also be found hunting on the forest floor.
+The carpet python is an expert climber, so finding them wrapped around tree branches, fences, and even in houses.
+They are active snakes that move around within their habitat and also hunt along the forest floor.

 These snakes are especially active in the spring and summer.
 However, they become less active in the cool months of autumn.
 Some carpet pythons go into brumation if they live in an area with very cold wintertime temperatures.

 Types of Carpet Pythons

 These four types of carpet pythons belong to the Pythonidae family.
 Identification of each of these snakes is easier if you focus on their scale colors.
 Another key to proper identification is location.
 Carpet pythons live in different areas of Australia and Papua New Guinea.

 - Jungle Carpet Python – The Jungle carpet python (Morelia spilota cheynei) is likely the most recognizable due to its black bands of scales atop a bright yellow background.
 It grows to be about eight feet and lives in a rainforest habitat in the northeastern part of Queensland.

 - Southern Carpet Python (Morelia spilota imbricata) – The Southern Carpet Python lives in the southern portion of western Australia and eastern part of South Australia.
 It grows to be seven and a half feet long as an adult.
 Its scale colors are dark brown or olive with black splotches.

 - Diamond Python – The Diamond python (Morelia spilota spilota) is found in the eastern part of New South Wales and in New Guinea.
 It is covered in black scales featuring a yellow or white pattern of small diamond shapes.
 They are an average of seven feet long and have a docile temperament.
 This snake is a popular pet.